ripienaar/free-for-dev/README.md

   * [wrapapi.com](https://wrapapi.com/) — Turn any website into a parameterized API
   * [algorithmia.com](https://algorithmia.com/) — Host algorithms for free.
 Includes free monthly allowance for running algorithms.
 Now with CLI support
   * [bigml.com](https://bigml.com/) — Hosted machine learning algorithms.
 Unlimited free tasks for development, limit of 16 MB data/task
-  * [mashape.com](https://www.mashape.com/) — API Marketplace And Powerful Tools For Private And Public APIs.
+  * [mashape.com](https://www.mashape.com/) — API Marketplace and powerful tools for private and public APIs.
 With the free tier, some features are limited such as monitoring, alerting and support
   * [dominodatalab.com](https://www.dominodatalab.com) — Data science with support for Python, R, Spark, Hadoop, Matlab and others
   * [havenondemand.com](https://www.havenondemand.com) — APIs for machine learning
   * [restlet.com](http://restlet.com/products/apispark/) — APISpark enables any API, application or data owner to become an API provider in minutes via an intuitive browser interface